Don't Let the Gala Become the Mission

 That is when things get wobbly.

-Those numbers matter, of course.
+Those numbers matter.
 But they are not the whole picture.

 After the party